Towards a health data commons in LMICs

 A new paradigm for creating a health data ecosystem

 We propose an integration of the design principles of OpenHIE, FHIR and FAIR for a new paradigm wherein FHIR data stations are the minimal standards for health data sharing.
-Beyond these design principles, however, it is not necessary to implement and deploy this ecosystem of FHIR data stations in a top-down, large-scale programme.
+Beyond these design principles, however, it is not necessary to implement and deploy this ecosystem of FHIR data stations in a top-down, large-scale program.
 The internet was not built that way either.
 Instead, any health facility, county or consortium can start building and contributing towards implementing FHIR data stations that adhere to the FHIR standards and the principle of the hourglass model.
-Buildig the internet of health data, one data station at a time.
+Building the internet of health data, one data station at a time.

 Demonstrators built for MomCare project

 PharmAccess launched MomCare in Kenya (2017) and Tanzania (2019) with the objective to create transparency on the journeys of pregnant mothers.
-The programme is built on three pillars: journey tracking, quality support and a mobile wallet.
+The program is built on three pillars: journey tracking, quality support and a mobile wallet.
 MomCare distinguishes two user groups: mothers are supported during their pregnancy through reminders and surveys, using SMS as the digital mode of engagement.
 Health workers are equipped with an Android-based application, in which visits, care activities and clinical observations are recorded.
 Reimbursements of the maternal clinic are based on the data captured with SMS and the app, thereby creating a conditional payment scheme, where providers are partially reimbursed up-front for a fixed bundle of activities, supplemented by bonus payments based on a predefined set of care activities.

 Figure 4: Demonstrators realized in MomCare Tanzania

-• FHIR adaptor mediator: data from the existing MomCare app is extracted and transformed into FHIR standard.
+• FHIR adapter mediator: data from the existing MomCare app is extracted and transformed into FHIR standard.
 The code is implemented in such a way that it can be readily deployed as OpenHIM mediator;25

-• Shared Patient Record in Bulk FHIR format: data from all patients and participating health facilities in the MomCare programme are persisted as Shared Patient Records using the Bulk FHIR data format.
+• Shared Patient Record in Bulk FHIR format: data from all patients and participating health facilities in the MomCare program are persisted as Shared Patient Records using the Bulk FHIR data format.
 While the FHIR standard was originally designed as an interoperability standard for information exchange, we demonstrate its use for persistent data storage as means for realizing the Shared Health Record component.
 We demonstrate that the data can be stored and made accessible using standard cloud storage technologies to enable secondary reuse of bulk data through federated analytics;

 • Business Services: